 To the right, Manual Mapping has been selected.

 Once a Flow entity supports configurable mapping, it will behave as follows: Existing flows with elements that have at least one manual mapping configured will open those elements in Manual mode.
-New flows will open all elements in Automatic mode except for Lightning Screen Components which default to Manual Mode in Winter ’20.
-Switching between the modes is allowed, but can be dangerous because you might break things downstream.
+New flows will open all elements in Automatic mode except for Lightning Screen Components which default to Manual Mode in Spring ’20 but will start defaulting to Automatic mode in Summer ’20.
+Switching between the modes is allowed, but can be dangerous because you might break things downstream that rely on the old mapping.

 |If you provide a default value, make a change to the value of the field, and then return to the screen||The default value is only used the first time.
 Your changed value will be remembered|